wllacer/dana-cube/README.md

 I spent most of the last twenty years of my professional life mainly as a DBA and/or system manager  on "big databases" Now and then, i was sent as _"maiden for everything"_ to smaller customers and projects.
 And i ran also my private projects.
 Everywhere, be it great corporations or goverment offices, be it small shops or individual users with a database. there was the problem __how to extract information from the mass of data in a database beyond what's preprogrammed in the applications__.

-I've seen a lot of propossed solutions (be it named _User reporting tools_, _DataWarehouse_ or _Bussiness Inteligence_ ) but the fact is that, whatever the technology, they tend to end as overblown, complex, "professional support and security" needed tools, and as resource hungry, closed and  rigid as the applications it should complement.
+I've seen a lot of propossed solutions (be it named _User reporting tools_, _DataWarehouse_ , _OLAP_ or _Bussiness Inteligence_ ) but the fact is that, whatever the technology, they tend to end as overblown, complex, "professional support and security" needed tools, and as resource hungry, closed and  rigid as the applications it should complement.
 And let's not talk about the licence costs when not open source.
 There are, though, a number of other tools for _OLAP_ or _data minig_ less demanding, but usually there tend to be complex , giving innecesary pain to the most basic steps

 In real life, and those not "lucky" enough to have access to such a tool, everyone has gone the _Access/Excel_ route.
 Either by periodically being downloaded data or direct ODBC linking into this tools, users develop the reporting/analisys tools they need.
 I've seen quite a few more than interesting.
 Stability,  maintainability, and the chance of distributing it, is another story.
 My own experience with ODBC linking performance is less than good.
 And as a former DBA, piggybacking an uncontrollable tool (as the ODBC interface is) on a corporate database is a security and performance nightmare